 Are Cell Towers Going Away?

-If you’re wondering if cell phone towers are going away, or if cell towers are here to stay, the answer is NO. Cell towers are not going away any time soon.
-And YES, cell towers are here to stay, for the most part.
-This is especially true for cell towers in rural and suburban areas.
+If you’re wondering are cell towers going away, or are cell towers here to stay, the answer is NO. Cell towers are not going away any time soon.
+Well, at least not most cell TOWERS.
+The and the word to focus on is TOWERS.
+YES, cell towers are here to stay, for the most part.
+This is especially true for cell phone towers in rural and suburban areas.
 They have long-term longevity.
-But please read on.
-What about the future of other types of cell sites?
-Are cell sites going away?
-What other kinds of cell sites are there besides cell towers?
-Glad you asked, because most people don’t use the proper wireless industry terminology when talking about cell towers.
-People tend to call all cell sites, “cell towers” which is technically an incorrect use of the industry term.
+But please read this entire page.
+What about the future of other types of CELL SITES?
+This is the million-dollar question for many people who collect a monthly rent check from Verizon Wireless, AT&T and T-Mobile.

-- First, let’s define what a cell site is.
+- First, let’s define what a “cell site” is.

-- Second, let’s define what a cell tower is.
+- Second, let’s define what a “cell tower” is.

-- Third, let’s clarify what a cell tower is not.
+- Third, let’s clarify what a “cell tower” is not.

 A cell tower is a structure made of steel or wood (like a wooden pole used by a utility or landline phone company for example) and is usually a monopole, which is a single pole, a lattice tower which has three legs, or a guyed tower which is usually a lattice tower with 3 supporting cable wires anchored to the ground (see pictures for examples of each).
-In the USA, people call them cell towers, cell phone towers, cell sites, cellular sites, cellular towers, cellular phone towers, rooftop cell towers, and sometimes call them mobile communications towers, mobile base stations, masts, antenna masts, base stations or mobile towers.
-Communications towers and radio towers are typically referred to as a term for other forms of communications networks, not for mobile telecommunications.

 Every Cell Tower is a Cell Site, But Not Every Cell Site is a Cell Tower.